 The activity of the company currently consists of research & development.
-The company has performed an initial stakeholder's identification based on its internal experience and expertise.
-A comprehensive stakeholders analysis report will be carried out at a later stage as the complexity of its activities grows.
+The company has performed an initial stakeholder identification based on its internal experience and expertise.
+A comprehensive stakeholders analysis report will be carried out later as its activities' complexity grows.
 The company will update this report as required when new data is available.
-The identified stakeholders of the company are represented here.
+The identified stakeholders of the company are represented in the table.